Stable v3.13.0

 • WITH is optional; write commands without a payload return +OK

-• VERIFY clauses can validate the command, key, and/or value independently
+• VERIFY clauses can validate the command name, key, and/or the value argument independently

 • Unmatched write commands pass through and return +OK